ahouse101/SublimeE100Assembly/README.md

 # E100 assembly for Sublime Text
-This is a Sublime Text package that provides syntax highlighting for E100 Assembly language.
-In the future, it may provide some other convenience features for working with the simple E100 microprocessor.
+This is a Sublime Text package that provides syntax highlighting and snippets for E100 assembly language.
+I'm currently working on building a simple preprocessor to make programming in E100 assembly even easier.s

 Syntax highlighting will be triggered for any file ending in *.e, *.easm, or *.e100, and will look something like this, depending on your theme:
 ![Syntax Highlighting Features](http://alexanderhouse.me/Syntax Highlighting Demo.png)

 Also, due to the way I've written the syntax definition file, Sublime won't highlight a statement until it's valid, so you know when you've written something that will assemble:
 ![Dynamic Highlighting](http://alexanderhouse.me/E100 Syntax Highlighting Demo.gif)

+**New:**

+In the latest release, there are now snippets!
+Just type any of the opcodes (or 'data' or 'import') and select the option in the menu that has (with hints) after the name.
+For instance, to get a snippet for the add opcode, you would type `add`, then from the autocomplete dropdown, you'd select `add (with hints)`.
+The autofill menu will also show some brief text describing the command.
+Once the snippet is inserted, each argument will have some text in place that describes what should go there, and you can use the `tab` and `shift+tab` keys to move through the snippet.

 ## Installation Instructions
 #### Via Package Control *(recommended)*